Well here comes 19 August and our Commemorations list says it's the Feast of St Bernard of Clairvaux.

 So what possessed the compilers of our Commemorations list to move it up one day?
 Hell if I know.
 I also do not know what possessed them to import several commemorations for Old Testament figures from the Eastern Orthodox calendar, but, one of those is for Samuel on 20 August, so I guess they needed the day and had to boof Bernard.
 But to the day before, when he was still alive and not born unto eternity?
 Scholars.
 Oy.

 Anyway, Bernard has a pretty good rep among notable non-Catholics, including Martin Luther and John Calvin.
-Pretty amazing, considering:
+Which is pretty amazing considering:

 1) he was a rip roaring kick-ass let's get serious about this Rule of St Benedict for monasteries type,